dwangus/Facebook-On-Task-Firefox-Add-On/README.md

 Options include:

-- Searching for a person/page/group, etc.
+- Searching for a person/page/group/event/etc.

 - Opening up a chatbox based on who you're looking for!

+- Using facebook's built-in feature and highlighting the "What's on your mind?" text-area!

-- Opening up the birthdays dialog!
+- Opening up the birthdays dialog! (if it's a friend's birthday)

 ##To Install